nginxinc/nginx-amplify-doc/amplify-guide.md

  * localhost6.localdomain6
  * ip6-localhost

 **Note.** You can also use the above method to substitute the system's hostname with an arbitrary alias.
-Keep in mind that if you redefine hostname for a live object, existing object will appear as a failed one in the UI very shortly.
+Keep in mind that if you redefine the hostname for a live object, existing object will appear as a failed one in the web interface very shortly.
 Redefining hostname in the agent's configuration essentially creates a new uuid, and a new system for monitoring.

 #### Setting Up a Proxy